kingsfordgroup/sailfish/doc/source/salmon.rst

 requires a set of target transcripts (either from a reference or *de-novo* assembly) to quantify.
 All you need to run Salmon is a fasta file containing your reference transcripts and a (set of) fasta/fastq file(s) containing your reads.
-Optinonally, Salmon can make use of pre-computed alignments (in the form of a SAM/BAM file) to the transcripts rather than the raw reads.
+Optionally, Salmon can make use of pre-computed alignments (in the form of a SAM/BAM file) to the transcripts rather than the raw reads.

 The read-based mode of Salmon runs in two phases; indexing and quantification.